Xilinx/mlir-aie/programming_guide/section-2/section-2d/README.md

 <img src="../../assets/SingleDesign.svg" height="300" width="700">

-We can apply the same method as in the tile declaration to generate the data movement from the Mem tile to the three compute tiles and back ([see disbtrubute and join patterns](../section-2b/03_Link_Distribute_Join/README.md)).
+We can apply the same method as in the tile declaration to generate the data movement from the Mem tile to the three compute tiles and back ([see distribute and join patterns](../section-2b/03_Link_Distribute_Join/README.md)).
 The `object_fifo_link` operations change from the 1-to-1 case to distributing the original `<48xi32>` data tensors to the three compute tiles as smaller `<16xi32>` tensors on the input side, and to joining the output from each compute tile to the Mem tile on the output side.
 A list of names and a map from names to Object FIFO is used in order to keep track of the input and output Object FIFOs.
 With these changes the code becomes:
 ```python
 n_cores = 3
 data_size = 48